 where $\{\tlambda_i\}$ are the eigenvalues of the Wootters matrix $R=\sqrt{\sqrt{\bL}\,{\bL_{\rm SF}}\,\sqrt{\bL}}$, with spin-flipped (SF) density matrix ${\bL_{\rm SF}}=(\sigma_y\!\otimes\!\sigma_y)\bL^*(\sigma_y\!\otimes\!\sigma_y)$~\cite{Wootters1998}.
 For the states considered here ${\bL_{\rm SF}}=\bL$, so that $R=\bL$ and $\{\tlambda_i\}$ reduce to the eigenvalues of $\bL$ itself.
 For a Werner state this gives

 so that $\tcalC=0$ for $p\le 1/3$ and $\tcalC=1$ when $\bL$ coincides with a pure singlet state ($p=1$).
 The level at which $\gamma_1$ is determined (e.g., RHF, or beyond) propagates through Eqs.~\eqref{eqn:dm2dm1}–\eqref{conc} and thus influences the degree of entanglement given by $\tilde\calC$.
-Again, the notation underlines that the concurrence computed for estimating the localization uses $\tgm$ [see Eq. \eqref{eqn:dm2dm1}] rather than the pure-state representable $\gamma_2$.
+Again, the notation underlines that the concurrence computed for estimating the localization uses $\tgm$ [see Eq. \eqref{eqn:dm2dm1}] rather than the pure-state representable $\gamma_2$. {Because $\tgm$ is generally not pure-state $N$-representable, $\bL$ naturally incorporates singlet–triplet mixing that emerges in strongly correlated regimes.}

-This construction has three immediate consequences: (i) it associates maximum localization with singlet configurations rather than with fermions endowed with a bosonic kinetic‑energy form \cite{Savin92,Savin94,Savin96}---the latter an interpretation that, if taken too far, would contradict the fermionic origin of the chemical bonding.
-Consistently, in systems where the exchange term is small compared to the Hartree term in Eq. \eqref{eqn:dm2dm1}, one finds $\tcalC = 0$ [see Eq. \eqref{conc}]---underscoring that full nonlocality is conceptually essential. (ii) $\tcalC$ is rigorously bounded in the range $[0,1]$ with a direct quantum‑information meaning, requiring {\it neither} heuristic normalization {\it nor ad-hoc} non-linear remapping (see below). (iii) because $\tgm$ is generally not pure-state $N$‑representable, $\bL$ naturally incorporates singlet–triplet mixing that emerges in strongly correlated regimes.
+{This construction has three immediate consequences: (i) it associates maximum localization with singlet configurations rather than with fermions endowed with a bosonic kinetic-energy form \cite{Savin92,Savin94,Savin96} — an interpretation which, if taken too far, would contradict the fermionic origin of chemical bonding, underscoring that full nonlocality is conceptually essential; (ii) consistent with this, it predicts $\tcalC = 0$ whenever the exchange term is small compared to the Hartree term in Eq. \eqref{eqn:dm2dm1} [see Eq. \eqref{conc}]; and (iii) $\tcalC$ is rigorously bounded in $[0,1]$ with a direct quantum-information meaning, requiring neither heuristic normalization nor {\it ad hoc} non-linear remapping (see below).}

-Increasing internuclear separation in molecules enhances static correlation and leads to a gradual disentanglement of the the spin pairs (see below).
+Increasing internuclear separation in molecules enhances static correlation and leads to a gradual disentanglement of the spin pairs (see below).